PipedreamHQ/pipedream/docs/docs/api/rest/README.md

 ## Authentication

-You authenticate to the REST API using your [Pipedream API key](/api/auth/#pipedream-api-key).
-When you make API requests, pass an `Authorization` header of the following format:
+You authorize requests to the REST API using your [Pipedream API key](/api/auth/#pipedream-api-key).
+When you make API requests, pass an
+`Authorization` header of the following format:

 ```